kasbuunk/agent/README.md

-# Haiku Generator Agent
+# Agent

-An AI agent implementation in Rust that demonstrates the Model-Control-Protocol (MCP) pattern.
+A Rust implementation that demonstrates the Model-Control-Protocol (MCP) pattern.
 This project serves as a learning exercise for building AI agents that can interact with language models and system resources.

 ## Project Overview

 The agent implements a simple but illustrative workflow:
 1. Connects to a local language model
-2. Queries the model to generate haikus
+2. Processes prompts and receives responses
-3. Saves each haiku to the filesystem with timestamp-based filenames
+3. Interacts with system resources through MCP
-4. Implements a controlled loop with timing
+4. Implements a controlled execution loop

 ## Core Components